sirselim/WES_ShinyDiscover/README.md

 ## Configure the `home` directory

 This is the directory that contains all the results files (from [VCF-DART](https://github.com/sirselim/diagnostics_exome_reporting)) to be viewed.
-This must be set before runnin the VCF-Dart Viewer server.
+This must be set before running the VCF-Dart Viewer server.

 The user is required to edit the appropriate line in the `global.R` file: